10 Tips to Sing Loudly Without Straining Your Voice

 Singers often strain and damage their voices while singing loudly for long periods of time.
 This can be avoided if you follow a few simple tips and continue on your singing journey.

 A loud voice can be very effective, to help emphasize certain parts of a song, or when the singer is not amplified.

 However, the major drawback of this is that it can often result in damage to your voice.
-Strain to your voice not only affects the sound of your singing, it can also sideline you from vocal activity for some time.
+Strain to your voice not only affects the sound of your singing, but it can also sideline you from the vocal activity for some time.
 Repeated strain on your voice can even permanently harm your vocal cords.